NullCode1337/NullRAT/README.md

 2) Buntii
 3) usrDottik

-**RATting into others without their explicit permission is not pogchamp, and not supported by me.**
+**RATing into others without their explicit permission is not pogchamp, and not supported by me.**
 <h4 align=right>Software designed by NullCode</h6>